 I am an Assistant Professor in the Department of Linguistics at the University of Hawai’i at Mānoa.
-My research focuses on phonological typology and particularly the sound change dynamics associated with the emergence and maintenance of complex and rare patterns, including highly complex syllable structure and ejective consonants.
-Recently I have begun approaching these issues using historical reconstruction data on a large scale in addition to synchronic typological data.
+My research focuses on phonological typology and the sound change dynamics associated with the emergence and maintenance of complex and uncommon patterns, including highly complex syllable structure and glottalized consonants.
+I approach these issues within a diachronic typology framework using historical reconstruction data on a large scale in addition to synchronic typological data.

-At the University of Hawai’i at Mānoa, I primarily teach core courses in phonology.
+At the University of Hawai’i at Mānoa, I primarily teach core courses in phonology, typology, and language change.
 Within the Department of Linguistics, I also serve as the Undergraduate Advisor, the Tuesday Seminar Series coordinator, and the faculty advisor for the Studies in Phonology (SIP) reading group.
-I am also a co-editor of the Topics in Phonological Diversity book series through Language Science Press, and I have been an organizer for the International Conference on Language Documentation & Conservation.
+I served as a Co-chair of the 8th International Conference on Language Documentation & Conservation, and I am a member of the Diaspora Languages Project of Hawai’i (DLPHI) and a Co-PI on the associated NSF grant.
+I am also a Co-editor of the Topics in Phonological Diversity book series through Language Science Press, an Associate Editor of the journal Linguistic Typology, and a member of the Executive Committee of the Association for Linguistic Typology.

 Education